 The first phase of Immersion Vanderbilt may involve formal and informal preparatory work which allow students to explore interests, develop an understanding of necessary skills, and interact with faculty in particular relevant disciplines.

-The Martha Rivers Ingram Commons iSeminars (credit-bearing) will allow first-year students to gain a broad understanding of Immersion, learn about important campus resources, and identify what they need to know before planning their immersion experiences.
-The structure of these courses will be flexible, allowing faculty and facilitators to design seminars around specific disciplines and subjects.
+The Martha Rivers Ingram Commons iSeminars (credit-bearing) allow first-year students to gain a broad understanding of Immersion, learn about important campus resources, and identify what they need to know before planning their immersion experiences.
+The structure of these courses is flexible, allowing faculty and facilitators to design seminars around specific disciplines and subjects.

 Immersion Vanderbilt culminates in the completion of a final project arising out of the experience.
 Examples of final projects include: